コンテンツにスキップ

 Event information: here

-[Motohakone] Experience spectacular views and art at a lakeside art museum
+[Motohakone] Experience the breathtaking scenery and art at the lakeside art museum

-From Odawara Station, take the Hakone Tozan Railway and then the Hakone Tozan Bus to arrive at Motohakone in about 50 minutes.
+From Odawara Station, take the Hakone Tozan Railway and Hakone Tozan Bus to arrive at Motohakone in about 50 minutes.

-The Narukawa Art Museum is located on a hill just a minute's walk from the bus stop, surrounded by forests and lakes.
-It houses 4,000 masterpieces of modern Japanese painting, and changes its exhibits four times a year to match the seasons.
-From the observation lounge, you can see Lake Ashi, the "Torii of Peace" at Hakone Shrine, and even Mount Fuji.
+The Narukawa Art Museum is located on a hill just a minute's walk from the bus stop, surrounded by forest and lakes.
+It houses 4,000 masterpieces of contemporary Japanese painting, and changes its exhibits four times a year to reflect the changing seasons.
+From the observation lounge, you can see Lake Ashi, the "Peace Torii" of Hakone Shrine, and even Mount Fuji.

 ▶Hakone Lake Ashi Narukawa Art Museum